 Good infrastructure – Hong Kong is well connected and it has a modern infrastructure that meets the demands of an ever-growing city.
 A number of industrial or business parks are located here and they provide complete facilities, along with reduced business costs.
 More information about the science and technology parks is available upon request via our company formation agents in Hong Kong.

 All of these business-related reasons combined with good conditions for living and relocating make Hong Kong a preferred location to open a business.
 Some foreign entrepreneurs choose to relocate to Hong Kong altogether and once they choose to live here they discover that the city has a cosmopolitan lifestyle and mix of cultures and people who make up the uniqueness of the location.

-If you wish to open a company in Hong Kong in 2021, our team can assist you throughout the needed steps, starting with choosing the business form, followed by opening a corporate bank account and the steps that follow for proper registration.
+If you wish to open a company in Hong Kong in 2022, our team can assist you throughout the needed steps, starting with choosing the business form, followed by opening a business bank account in Hong Kong and the steps that follow for proper registration.
 Working with a local team of experts is an advantage, especially for those investors who cannot be present in the Special Administrative Region during the entire company formation procedure.

 Our specialists in company formation in Hong Kong will help foreign investors in setting up corporate bank accounts.
 Clients can also contact us if they require help with the business registration procedure.